Celebrating Seniors - Carl Reiner is 94

 Carl Reiner, Eva Marie Saint, John Phillip Law, Alan Arkin, Brian Keith, Jonathan Winters, Theodore Bikel, John Phillip Law, and child actor Sheldon Collins were co-stars in the comedy The Russians Are Coming!
 The Russians Are Coming!
 (1966).
 Quirky character actor Michael J. Pollard has an uncredited role, as a mechanic.
-This clip from The Russians Are Coming, The Russians Are Coming (1969) featuring Carl Reiner and Alan Arkin.
+This clip from The Russians Are Coming, The Russians Are Coming (1969) features Carl Reiner and Alan Arkin.

 Throughout the 1960’s Reiner continued to accumulate acting, writing, and producing credits on television and in the movies.
 He had an especially busy year in 1967, when he began directed 4 episodes of the series Good Morning, World (1967); directed the movie based on his first novel Enter Laughing; and won another Emmy, for Outstanding Writing Achievement in Variety for The Sid Caesar, Imogene Coca, Carl Reiner and Howard Morris Special.

 (Goldie Hawn and Carl Reiner 1970 Rowan & Martin's Laugh-In Photo: NBC Television | Wikimedia Commons / Public Domain)